withastro/astro/packages/integrations/mdx/README.md

 ### Custom components

-Under the hood, MDX will convert markdown into html components.
+Under the hood, MDX will convert Markdown into HTML components.
 For example, this blockquote:

 ```md
 > A blockquote with *some* emphasis.